a6patch/docs/docs/nodes/red-node-fix.md

 ### 3) Rollback the Blockchain
 When the first steps didn't work, you should try to Rollback the chain a bit, to a point before your node forked.

 Select a blockheight that was before your node forked off.
-Replace [BLOCKHEIGHT] for the chosen blockheight, without seperation dots.
+Replace `[BLOCKHEIGHT]` for your chosen blockheight (without seperation dots).
 To check the current blockheight, check the [Explorer](https://explorer.qredit.io)
 ```
 ccontrol rollback [BLOCKHEIGHT]
 ```